 - Could potentially face murder, assault, manslaughter charges, and others if convicted

 - Civilly responsible for damages to personal property, injuries, fatalities, catastrophic events, medical costs, and more

 Liquor Liability Insurance

-It's important for drinking establishments, bars and restaurants to have the appropriate liability insurance to ensure they are not accountable for the actions and situations of a sober or intoxicated individual.
-The situations they may experience or create as they leave, enter or loiter inside and or outside the establishmennt can cause a legal headache for employees, property owners and management, reiterating the importance of aquiring liability insurance and or "dram" insurance.
+It’s important for drinking establishments, bars, and restaurants to have the appropriate liability insurance to ensure they are not accountable for the actions and situations of a sober or intoxicated individual.
+The situations they may experience or create as they leave, enter or loiter inside and or outside the establishment can cause a legal headache for employees, property owners, and management, reiterating the importance of acquiring liability insurance and or “dram” insurance.

 What is Dram Insurance?

 Dram Shop Liability is the Same Thing as Liquor Liability Insurance.
 Dram shop is a legal term that refers to bars, pubs, taverns, and similar venues where alcoholic beverages are sold or consumed.
 Historically, dram shop referred to places where alcohol was sold by the dram, (a small quantity of liquid).

 Visit General Liability Shop to learn more about Liquor Liability Insurance.

 “When Cathy Dewitt, Cody’s mom, visualized her oldest son’s high school graduation she dreamed a time of joy, celebration, and planning ahead for the next stage of his life.
 Cathy was excited about the numerous possibilities for Cody; she never imagined that she would sit next to an empty chair covered with flowers and an unworn cap and gown.”